janekfleper/typst-fancy-units/src/lib.typ

 // Get the decimal separator based on the text language
 //
 // This function can only be called in a known context!
 //
 // All languages from https://typst.app/tools/hyphenate/ except for Kurmanji and Latin
 // are currently supported.
 In addition Japanese, Korean and Chinese are available.
 // If a language is not supported, the separator will default to ".".
 #let get-decimal-separator() = {
   language-decimal-separator.at(text.lang, default: ".")
 }

 // Config for the output format of numbers and units
 //
 // The following options are available:
 //  - decimal-separator (auto | str | content): Defaults to `auto`
 //  - uncertainty-mode (str): Defaults to "plus-minus".
 Can also be "parentheses" or "conserve"
 //  - unit-separator (content): Default to `h(0.2em)`
 //  - per-mode (str): Defaults to "power".
 Can also be "fraction" or "slash"
 //  - quantity-separator (content): Defaults to `h(0.2em)`
-#let state-config = state("fancy-units-config", (
+#let state-config = state(
+  "fancy-units-config",
+  (
     "decimal-separator": auto,
     "uncertainty-mode": "plus-minus",
     "unit-separator": h(0.2em),
     "per-mode": "power",
     "quantity-separator": h(0.2em),
-))
+  ),
+)

 // Change the configuration of the package
 //
 // - args (any): Named arguments to update the config
 //
 // The `args` are used to update the current config state.
 Only the keys
 // that appear in the `args` are actually changed in the state.
 It is not
 // possible to delete keys from the state.